skasproject/skas/docsite/docs/clusterfederation.md

         cluster:
           apiServerUrl: https://kubernetes.ingress.cluster2

-      # Members of these group will be allowed to perform 'kubectl_sk user describe'
+      # Members of these group will be allowed to perform 'kubectl-sk user describe'
       # Also, they will be granted by RBAC to access token resources
       adminGroups:
         - skas-admin